Pelvic Health

 • Pelvic Pain Management,

-Specifically, we can provide treatment for and manage:
+specifically, we can provide treatment for and manage:

 • Pain, increased tone, scarring or adhesions noted on vaginal and/or rectal palpation and examination.